 - Increase the overall quality of a citizen’s life.

 Industrial firms can digitally monitor, track and control industrial systems.
-Besides operational data, digital twin model stores environmental data like location, financial models, configuration etc. It helps in forecasting the operations and anomalies.
+Besides operational data, the digital twin model stores environmental data like location, financial models, configuration, etc. It helps in forecasting the operations and anomalies.

-So, this is the brief introductory lesson about the Digital Twin and how it is coming on trend with IoT.
+So, this is a brief introductory lesson about the Digital Twin and how it is coming on-trend with IoT.